Location: MUSIC 114

 - Master of Music Therapy

-- M.A. in Art (with concentration in Art Education, Art History, Ceramics, Graphic Design, Painting, Photography, and Sculpture)
+- M.A. in Art (with a concentration in Art Education, Art History, Ceramics, Graphic Design, Painting, Photography, and Sculpture)

 The M.F.A. in Art degree is granted through the Federation of North Texas Area Universities.